Pattaya Walking Street: Thailand’s Most Famous Walking Street

 The street is closed to vehicles from 7:00 pm – 3:00 am.
 By 8:00 pm most places are open, but there isn’t much action before 10:00 pm.
 Walking Street Pattaya comes alive around midnight.

 The distance from Central Pattaya to Walking Street is about 1.2 miles (2 km).
-To get to there, you can either walk along the beach or take an open-air tuk-tuk that takes rounds of the city.
+To get here, you can either walk along the beach or take a shared open-air tuk-tuk (songthaew) that takes rounds of the city.

 Things To Do In Walking Street Pattaya